nocobase/website/content/articles/open-source-internal-tools/index.md

-📝 **Note:** This article was last updated on **February 18, 2025**.
+📝 Note: This article was last updated on Nov.
+10, 2025.
 We regularly update the information to ensure you have the latest insights! 😊

 Welcome back to our GitHub Star series!